Anaocha

 Anaocha is a Local Government Area in Anambra State, south-eastern Nigeria.
-Towns that make up the local government are Aguluzigbo, Agulu, Neni, Ichida, Adazi-Ani, Adazi-Enu, Adazi-Nnukwu, Akwaeze, Nri, Obeledu.
+Towns that make up the local government are Aguluzigbo, Agulu, Neni, Ichida, Adazi-Ani, Adazi-Enu, Adazi-Nnukwu, Akwaeze, Nri, Obeledu, with its headquarters at Neni.
+Anaocha falls under the Anambra South senatorial district in Anambra state.
+As at the 2006 census, this LGA has a total population of 284,215 people.